-Does the preamble also limit the claim?
-Sometimes.
+Another recurring question is whether the preeamble limits a claim.
 Consider a device with a frimble, smorf plate, and groozers that is used to extrude fleebles.
-If the preamble is limiting, then this device does not infringe because the claim covers only devices that frobulate thermozorps.
+If the preamble is limiting, then this device does not infringe the sample claim because the claim covers only devices that frobulate thermozorps.
 But if the preamble is non-limiting, this device infringes, because it has all three claimed elements.